cccri-jlin/marray_si/README.md

 DOI: [10.3892/ijo.2017.4209](https://doi.org/10.3892/ijo.2017.4209)

-This repository contains supplementary materials for the article above, as the _International Journal of Oncology_ does not host supplermentary materials on the journal server.
+This repository contains supplementary materials for the article above, as the _International Journal of Oncology_ does not host supplementary materials on the journal server.

 ## List of Contents